KodkollektivetKalmar/moist/README.md

 The project will be developed by any member who wants to join in.
 If you're interested in participating, contact @krukle, or someone else in the board of KodKollektivet Kalmar.

-Some quick ideas are in the `design` directory.
-As you'll quickly realise, I'm no UI designer.
+Some ideas for the project are in the `design` directory.
+As you'll quickly realise, I'm no designer.
 If you're one, please do join in and help us with the design of the application!

 ### Contributing to the project: How To